 Public views sought on proposals for a modern Sefton bus network

-People in Sefton have the opportunity to comment on proposals to make the town’s bus network simpler and clearer from next Monday (16th January).
+People in Sefton have the opportunity to comment on proposals to make the town’s bus network simpler and clearer from Thursday (November 3).

-Proposals will be available for view and comment online at www.merseytravel.gov.uk/busreview from 9am on Monday 16th January until 5pm on Thursday 26th January.
+Proposals are available for view and comment online at www.merseytravel.gov.uk/busreview from 5pm on Thursday 3rd November until 9am on Friday 11 November.

-There will be three drop-in events where members of the public can speak to Merseytravel staff about the proposals and give their feedback.
+There will be two drop-in events where members of the public can speak to Merseytravel staff about the proposals and give their feedback.
 These will take place on the following days: